Last Updated: 6-Mar-2021

-I’ve noticed that the process of choosing the best automation testing tool for a project is not always clear.
-So I’d like to shed some more light on it.
-The process should look like this.
+The process of choosing the best automation tool for a test project is not always straightforward.
+Thus, in this article I’d like to shed some more light on it.

 - Define a list of criteria that your ideal Test Automation framework should meet such as supported automation platforms (desktop, web or mobile?), usability, maintainability, stability, ease of debugging test failures, ease of integrating test automation into a CI/CD pipeline, first-class Docker support, budget/pricing, etc.